-The members of the company at the 24th Annual General Meeting held on September 30, 2019 appointed M/s S. R. Batliboi & Associates LLP, Chartered Accountants, FRN 101049W/E300004 as the Statutory Auditors of the Company for a period of 4 years until the conclusion of the 28th Annual General Meeting to be held for the FY 2022-23.
+The members of the company at the 24th Annual General Meeting held on September 30, 2019 appointed M/s S. R. Batliboi & Associates LLP, Chartered Accountants, FRN 101049W/E300004 as the Statutory Auditors of the Company for a period of 4 years until the conclusion of the 28th Annual General Meeting to be held for the FY 2022-23, thereby extending the re-appointment of the same network of audit firm to the second term in compliance with the provisions of Companies Act, 2013.

-However, pursuant to the guidelines issued by Reserve Bank of India vide circular bearing no. DoS.
+Further, pursuant to the guidelines issued by Reserve Bank of India vide circular bearing no. DoS.
 CO.
-ARG/ SEC.
-01/ 08.91.001/ 2021- 22 dated April 27, 2021 for appointment of Statutory Central Auditors (SCAs)/Statutory Auditors (SAs) by the Commercial Banks (excluding RRBs), UCBs and NBFCs (including HFCs) from the Financial Year 2021- 22 onwards, the company is required to appoint its statutory auditors for a maximum term of three years, subject to the firms satisfying the eligibility norms each year.
-Further, in order to address the operational challenges which may be caused due to change in the auditors, the said circular provides a flexibility to appoint the new statutory auditor from the second half year of the FY 2021-22.
+ARG/SEC.
+01/08.91.001/2021-22 dated April 27, 2021 for appointment of Statutory Central Auditors (SCAs)/Statutory Auditors (SAs) by the Commercial Banks (excluding RRBs), UCBs and NBFCs (including HFCs) applicable from the Financial Year 2021- 22 onwards, the company is required to appoint its statutory auditors for a maximum term of three years, subject to the firms satisfying the eligibility norms each year.
+Further, in order to address the operational challenges which may be caused due to change in the auditors, the said circular provides a flexibility to UCBs/ NBFCs to appoint the new statutory auditor from the second half year of the FY 2021-22.

-Since, M/s S.R.
-Batliboi & Associates LLP, Chartered Accountants the existing Statutory Auditors of the Company have completed 7 years of being the Statutory Auditors, in the Company pursuant to Section 139 of the Companies Act, 2013 therefore they are not eligible to continue to hold the office after the Statutory Audit of the Half Year ended September 30, 2021 and shall accordingly vacate the office as Statutory Auditors, upon adoption of their Audit Report for the said period by the Board of Directors, in compliance with the RBI directions.
+Since, M/s S. R. Batliboi & Associates LLP, Chartered Accountants, the existing Statutory Auditors of the Company have completed 7 years of being the Statutory Auditors, in the Company pursuant to Section 139 of the Companies Act, 2013 therefore they are not eligible to continue to hold the office after the Statutory Audit of the Half Year ended 30th September 2021.